-A loophole-free four photon EPR experiment requiring only 67% detection efficiency which prepares independent photons into a non-maximal singlet- like spin state by means of an asymmetrical beam splitter is proposed.
-The experiment does not suffer from the usual poor net detection efficiency and can therefore serve to close the low detection efficiency, the no enhancement, and the spacelike separation loophole.
+A loophole-free four photon EPR experiment requiring only 67% detection efficiency which prepares independent photons in a nonmaximal singlet-like spin state by means of an asymmetrical beam splitter is proposed.
+The experiment does not suffer from the usual poor net detection efficiency and can therefore serve to close the low detection efficiency, the no enhancement, and the spacelike separation loopholes.

-Ms number: Ho 1077.
-PACS numbers: 03.65.Bz, 42.50.Wm
+PACS: 03.65.Bz; 42.50.Wm